nicholaslck/cypress-cucumber-preprocessor/docs/event-handlers.md

 ## Workaround (1 / 2)

+Since its inception, [cypress-on-fix][cypress-on-fix] has rendered the original workaround (shown below) virtually obsolete.
+Using cypress-on-fix is now the preferred and recommended method for combining multiple plugins in a Cypress project.
+Consult its documentation for how to integrate cypress-on-fix into your project.

+## Workaround (2 / 2)

 You can through options, obtain more fine-grained control over event behavior and invoke your own code alongside this plugin, as shown below.
+As explained above, [cypress-on-fix][cypress-on-fix] has rendered this method virtually obsolete.

 ```js
 import { defineConfig } from "cypress";